 Ego says, “Once everything falls into place, I’ll feel peace.”
 Spirit says, “Find your peace, and then everything will fall into place.”

-By thinking that the world owes us something first before we are to be happy, we push away the happiness that’s here.
+By thinking that the world owes us something first before we can be happy, we push away the happiness that’s here.
 Waiting to receive what we want before we give in return is a good way to be unsatisfied with life.
 Rather than only seeing peace as a result of what happens around you, set peace as your goal and the outside will adjust accordingly.

 Rather than automatically hate the difficult situations, what if we took them as teachings?
 Instead of running in the other direction, what if we became fully present in the moment, taking it in for what it is?
-What if, instead of falling into the temptation to escape into addictions or distractions, we meet our edge with a grateful heart and a forgiving mind?

 We can change our entire world by remembering the everlasting qualities of our own inner peace.